MRtrix3/mrtrix3/docs/tutorials/hcp_connectome.rst

 appropriate files, accessible through the following steps:

 - https://db.humanconnectome.org/
-- WU-Minn HCP Data
-- 500 Subjects + MEG2
+- WU-Minn HCP Data - 900 Subjects + 7T
-- Download images
-- Single subject
+- Download Image Data: Single subject
+- Session Type: 3T MRI
 - Processing level: Preprocessed
+- Package Type: MSM-Sulc + MSM-All
-- Structural Preprocessed and Diffusion Preprocessed
+- add Structural Preprocessed and Diffusion Preprocessed to queue

 The actual files within these compressed downloads that we will make use of are: